percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

  Partial Backups
 =================

 |xtrabackup| supports taking partial backups when the :term:`innodb_file_per_table` option is enabled.
-There are two ways to create partial backups: matching the tables' names with a regular expression or providing a list of them in a file.
+There are three ways to create partial backups: matching the tables' names with a regular expression, providing a list of them in a file or providing a list of databases.

 .. warning:: If any of the matched or listed tables is deleted during the backup, |xtrabackup| will fail.